-FOSC 6012- Advanced Trace and Transfer Evidence
+FOSC 6012- Advanced Trace and Transfer Evidence /Forensic Electron Microscopy (w/lab) .

 This advanced course is a continuation of two previous three-hundred level courses (FOSC 3010.01) and includes laboratory practices of major applications of the SEM-EDX technology in Forensic casework.
 Laboratory report is required for credit.